 In most cases, your dwelling and personal property coverages will pay for water damage resulting from extinguishing a fire.
 If a grease fire destroys your kitchen and water used by firefighters rushes into your living room, destroying flooring, furniture and sheetrock, your policy should cover the damages.

-But, if negligence led to the fire starting, the insurer may not cover the fire or water damage.
-For instance, if your gas stove erupts in flames because an old, worn out hose bursts, the insurer may deny the entire claim due to poor maintenance.
+But if negligence led to the fire starting, the insurer may not cover the fire or water damage.
+For instance, if your stove was previously inspected and the inspector noticed a hose was old, worn out and needed to be replaced, and you failed to do so, the insurer may deny the entire claim due to negligence.

 How to file a water damage insurance claim